Obituary of Gladys Naomi Welsh

 The family thanks The Community Hospice for their support.
 Special thanks go to past and current caregivers, especially, Connie, Carole, and Karen, and Dr. Carolyn Eaton, Dr. John Nolan, Dr. Victoria Varga, Dr. Timothy Lam, and Therese Russo, and their staff.
 Additional thanks go to Rev. Dr. S. Dugan.

 Calling hours will be held from 5 to 7 pm on Thursday, Feb 7th at Jones Funeral Home, Inc., 1503 Union St., Schenectady, NY 12309.
 Eucharist for Christian Burial will be held at 9am on Friday, Feb 8th at Zion Lutheran Church, 153 Nott Terrace, Schenectady, NY 12308.
 Internment at Saratoga National Cemetery will immediately follow the services at 12:30pm.
 In lieu of flowers, memorial donations can be made to Zion Lutheran Church, the City Mission of Schenectady, or Doctors Without Borders.

-To plant a tree in memory of Gladys Welsh, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Gladys Welsh, please visit our Tree Store